dwavesystems/dwave-ocean-sdk/docs/quantum_research/solver_properties_all.rst

 .. |anneal_time_display_granularity| replace:: with a resolution of 0.01
     :math:`\mu s`

+.. |research_property_note| replace:: This property supports experimental
+    research.
+Not all accounts have access to research QPU solvers.

 This section describes the properties in common to all :term:`QPU` solvers and shows how you can query their values through :term:`SAPI`; for properties specific to the hardware of a particular QPU, see the